mikeizbicki/cmc-csci046/hw1/github.md

-# Github Tutrial
+# Github Tutorial

-Oh no!
-The title of this page contains a typo.
+The title of this page used to contain a typo.
-Instead of `Tutrial`, it should say `Tutorial`.
-Fortunately, since this project is hosted on github, you can use git to fix this mistake for me.
+Now it does not.

 Follow [these seven steps](https://jarv.is/notes/how-to-pull-request-fork-github/) to submit a pull request to this repository that fixes the typo.
 (Notice that these instructions are not specifically tailored for this course.